 Update on HLP mapping initiative.

-Leeanne reminded that SAG that agencies have been undertaking this mapping of HLP laws in various countries for several years now 14 county profiles are available as a resource on the dedicated HLP page on the GSC website.
+Leeanne reminded the SAG that agencies have been undertaking this mapping of HLP laws in various countries for several years.
+Now 14 county profiles are available as a resource on the dedicated HLP page on the GSC website.
 The profiles provide an image of the HLP landscape in specific countries covering a range of localised HLP information of relevance for cluster coordinators.
 These documents are a resource and a living document for use by cluster teams and are particularly relevant in preparedness as well as for use by HLP working groups.
 Because several agencies are working on HLP issues and products, it may be beneficial to have an HLP focused newsletter go out to partners.
-This could be around mid-august to coincide with the finalization of a six of county profiles from within Africa.
-Anyone thinking to complete similar profiles can reach out to Leeanne to discuss processes and costs etc. Note that standard templates exist for consistency purposes, although it is predominantly a desk-based process it is beneficial to have partners on the ground to verify the information.
+This could be around mid-August to coincide with the finalization of a set of county profiles from Africa.
+Anyone thinking to complete similar profiles can reach out to Leeanne to discuss processes and costs etc. Note that standard templates exist for consistency purposes.
+Although it is predominantly a desk-based process it is beneficial to have partners on the ground to verify the information.

-Richard informed that NRC Has a new Global HLP AoR Coordinator– Jim Robinson.
+Richard informed that NRC has a new Global HLP AoR Coordinator– Jim Robinson.
 It was suggested and agreed that the SAG invite him to the August SAG call by way of introduction.
 His email address is: jim.robinson@nrc.no

 Joseph – IOM are producing a short video explaining security of tenure.
 The last slide will link to the HLP page of the shelter cluster website as well as to highlight the Sphere security of tenure standard.